FreeCAD/FreeCAD-documentation/wiki/Download.md

 ### Notes for Windows users

--   The following Windows versions are supported   * 7/8/10/11.
+-   The following Windows versions are supported   * 64-bit 7/8/10/11.
+32-bit Windows is not supported.
 -   A portable version that doesn\'t need installation is available on the [releases](https   *//github.com/FreeCAD/FreeCAD/releases/) page.
 -   The package can also be installed from the [Chocolatey](https   *//chocolatey.org/packages/freecad) manager.